lingtalfi/TokenFun/README.md

 History Log
 ------------------

+- 1.8.1 -- 2020-07-23

+    - update TokenFinderTool::getMethodsInfo, now returns static information; fix wrong commentEndLine if the method has no comment

 - 1.8.0 -- 2020-07-23

     - update TokenFinderTool::getMethodsInfo, now returns line numbers for method and comments, and fix method working only for the first method